Particular/docs.particular.net/nservicebus/operations/performance-counters.md

 ## System.InvalidOperationException

-If the endpoint instance does not start and you get the following exception then you will need to [reinstall the performance counters](#installing-counters)
+If the endpoint instance does not start and the following exceptions are thrown, then [the performance counters need to be reinstalled](#installing-counters)

 * `System.InvalidOperationException: The requested Performance Counter is not a custom counter, it has to be initialized as ReadOnly.`
 * `System.InvalidOperationException: NServiceBus performance counter for 'Critical Time' is not set up correctly.`